AirmanEpic/Tower-Drehm/README.md

 ## Overview

+You are looking at the TowerBoard version of Drehmflight, called TowerDrehm.
+The following information will be labelled for Drehmflight but corresponds to TowerDrehm.

 dRehmFlight is the flight controller for hobbyists, hackers, and non-coders interested in stabilizing their wacky and unique flying creations.
 The code and supporting documentation is built to bring someone up to speed on VTOL flight stabilization concepts as quickly and painlessly as possible.
 The code is written and presented in a way that is intuitive, easy to follow, and most importantly: all in one place.
 No more digging through countless folders and confusing classes just to add an 'if' statement for your custom drone application.
 This flight controller uses an Arduino-compatible microcontroller, so there is no confusing flashing or compiling process necessary.
 If you can use Arduino, you can start expanding the capabilites of this flight controller to your liking.

 dRehmFlight has been used as a teaching tool for aircraft stabilization and flight control principles in universities and tech companies around the world.
 It is not meant to out-perform other flight controller packages on the market, or be used in a commercial sense.
 It is best suited for rapid prototyping or allowing a radio control hobbyist to get their feet wet in flight control code for their VTOL project.
 Much more information is included in the dRehmFlight VTOL Documentation .pdf.